cloudquery/cloudquery/website/pages/docs/plugins/sources/aws/policies.md

   - certificate has less than 30 days to be renewed
   - API Gateway REST and WebSocket API logging should be enabled
   - API Gateway REST API stages should be configured to use SSL certificates for backend authentication
+  - API Gateway REST API stages should have AWS X-Ray tracing enabled
+  - API Gateway should be associated with an AWS WAF web ACL
+  - API Gateway REST API cache data should be encrypted at rest
   - Auto Scaling groups associated with a load balancer should use health checks
   - AWS Config should be enabled
   - CloudFront distributions should have a default root object configured